MyVil

 banknotes, other bills, into and out of the bug-spattered POV of a nomadic indie club

-combo with boondocks high school parking lot nickel bag etc memories of Skynyrd's flights, from which they have drawn the oneness of their shining name, Betamax Guillotine (true Skyn fans will get the officially apocryphal, def apocalyptic reference: as DBT's liner notes helpfully sum,
+combo, with boondocks high school parking lot eight-track nickel bag etc memories of Skynyrd's flights, from which they have drawn the oneness of their shining name, Betamax Guillotine (true Skyn fans will get the officially apocryphal, def apocalyptic reference: as DBT's liner notes helpfully sum,

 descendants still floating in the dust of King Tut (a/k/a Lynyrd Skynyrd),